Skip to main content

 Agriculture

 The San Joaquin Valley is the breadbasket of the world, producing over $24 billion in revenues including milk, grapes, nuts, and a multitude of vegetables and fruits.
-As a third-generation farmer, Congressman Jim Costa knows of the challenges that farmers and ranchers deal with in labor, trade, and water.
+As a third-generation farmer, Congressman Costa knows of the challenges that farmers and ranchers deal with in labor, trade, and water.
 He has always said food security is a national security issue, and we must work to strengthen our nation’s food policy.

 A long-time champion for California agriculture and farmers, Costa has advocated for fair trade agreements, tackling hunger, market stability, and fixing our supply chains.
 As a senior member of the House Agriculture Committee, he helped write the 2008, 2014, and 2018 Farm Bills.
 Costa codified the importance of the Specialty Crop sector in American agriculture by fighting to include Horticulture as its title in the 2008 Farm Bill.
 He was also instrumental in implementing new programs and funding levels for disaster assistance, agricultural research, conservation, and crop assistance in previous Farm Bills.